-The Board as a whole fulfils the functions of a Management Engagement Committee and reviewed the actions and judgements of the Investment Manager in relation to the half yearly and annual financial statements and the Company's compliance with the UK Corporate Governance Code, the Listing Rules, the Disclosure and Transparency Rules and the AIC Code.
-It reviewed the terms of the Investment Management Agreement and monitored the performance of the Investment Manager during the year.
+The Board as a whole reviewed the Company's compliance with the UK Corporate Governance Code, the Listing Rules, the Disclosure Guidance and Transparency Rules and the AIC Code.
 In accordance with the Listing Rules, the Directors confirm that the continued appointment of the Investment Manager under the current terms of the Investment Management Agreement is in the interests of shareholders.
 The Board also reviewed the performance of other service providers and examined the effectiveness of the Company's internal control systems during the year.